 Beating the odds in Colonial New York

-Latest novel by Wayne Clark
+Novel by Wayne Clark

 Illness suddenly deprives 17-year-old Sarah Da Silva and her older brother Jacob of a mother.
 Before Sarah has come to terms with that loss, her merchant father grows frail and increasingly desperate in the face of impending bankruptcy.
 On the rainy night their father scours the docks of Bordeaux, France, to make his final bid to save his family, his children are kidnapped and forced onto a ship bound for New York City where they’ll be separated and sold to the highest bidder as indentured labor.